 - IBM AI Education series for teachers – An immersive, interactive professional learning suite of online experiences crafted by and for educators to guide students through AI’s foundational concepts and K-12 classroom connections.
 Participants will learn how to infuse their content and curriculum with the knowledge, skills and values driving innovation in AI today.

 - Microsoft is offering a free version of Office 365 to all educational institutions.
 Microsoft’s Teams enables remote education through a unified communication and collaboration platform.
 It combines chat, audio conferencing, video meetings, file storage, and it can help users—teachers, students and volunteers—stay connected.
-Office 365 A1 is a free offering that is available to all educational institutions, and more information is available here.

-- Educators can learn more Microsoft Teams and how to get started by watching these free webinars:
+- Educators can learn more about Microsoft Teams and how to get started by watching these free webinars:

 - Online Classes & Lectures With All Your Students: Explore how to to create a persistent online classroom with meetings for up to 250 participants.
 This webinar is designed to help first-time users of Teams get started and host classes and lectures with online meetings.
 More information is available here.